oven-sh/bun/docs/bundler/migration.md

 - `--global-name`
 - n/a
-- Not applicable, Bun does not support `iife` output at this time.
+- Not applicable, Bun does not support `iife` output at this time

 ---